Should I Oil or Paint my Deck?

 Of course you can sand the timber and this will remove the previously applied coating, but this is hard work and if you into to apply a penetrative coating, you will need to clean the dust from the pores of the timber.

 Using Prepdeck and then Net-trol will negate the need to sand your deck and cleanse the pores in readiness for the application of a penetrative coating such as Textrol Oil.

-There seems to be a growing trend in having deck boards pre-stained so is this the way forward?
+9. There seems to be a growing trend in having deck boards pre-stained so is this the way forward?

 This depends on both the user preference and the application.
-In certain cases it will be very beneficial to have the timber pre-stained as it will save time and ensure that the wood is coated effectively.
+In certain cases it will be very beneficial to have the timber pre-stained; this will save time and ensure that the wood is coated effectively.
 There is a word of caution however as many of the products in the market that are used for pre-staining are micro-film building coatings which are not ideally suited to decking.
 Owatrol can offer Industrial coatings and have arrangements in place for the spraying of these as well.
 Our range offer penetrative coatings so far more suited to decking applications.

 There is a misconception that decking terraces and platforms should not be painted.
 I think that clarification should be made clear in that, YES you can paint a deck.
 The question should really be “Can I paint my deck with any paint”… The obvious answer to this one is a definite NO.

 When painting a decking you have to treat the new timber in the normal manner with Prep-deck and then neutralise with NetTrol.
 Then allow to dry.
 You can then apply your decking paint, normally in two coats.